JLABUAN/open-agent-sdk-rust/README.md

 - **Any OpenAI-compatible local endpoint**
 - **Local gateways proxying cloud models** - e.g., Ollama or custom gateways that route to cloud providers

+**Note on LM Studio:** LM Studio is particularly well-tested with this SDK and provides reliable OpenAI-compatible API support.
+If you're looking for a user-friendly local model server with excellent compatibility, LM Studio is highly recommended.

 ### Not Supported (Use Official SDKs)

 - **Claude/OpenAI direct** - Use their official SDKs, unless you proxy through a local OpenAI-compatible gateway